falconsmilie/phospy/docs/architecture/package-layout.md

 # Package Layout

-PhosPy is organised by domain capability first.

-Use this as the main contributor guide for where new code should live.
+This is the main contributor guide for where new code should live.
 The migration map in this directory is historical context, not the main guide.

-## Domain Packages
+## Domain packages

 | Package | Owns |
 | --- | --- |